Microsoft: Pandemic ‘turbocharged’ digital transformation

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

 The impact of the pandemic on tech investment has been a major theme over the past year.
-But a new report commissioned by Microsoft underscores just how profoundly COVID has accelerated digital transformation plans.
+But a new report commissioned by Microsoft underscores just how profoundly COVID-19 has accelerated digital transformation plans.

-According to Microsoft CVP of Worldwide Commercial Industries Deb Cupp, that high percentage suggests that digital transformation has moved from being something embraced by leading enterprises to being a must-have across all sectors.
+According to Microsoft CVP Deb Cupp, that high percentage suggests digital transformation has moved from being something leading enterprises have embraced to a must-have across all sectors.

 “This concept of digital transformation used to be thought of as a competitive edge,” Cupp said.
 “Now you need it for business resilience.
 That became so evident as we continue to work our way through the pandemic.”